|

 applied until the grain was filled but not to a high polish.
 I thought

-had a nice aged patina.
+that with some grain apparent the steering wheel had a nice aged patina.
 It was impossible not to coat the metalwork in

 Shell ac